 Columbus Drunk Truck Driver Accident Attorneys

 If you suffered severe injuries or your loved one was killed in a truck accident possibly caused by a truck driver operating while under the influence of drugs or alcohol, do not wait to seek legal representation for assistance with your case.
-Make sure that you contact Rinehardt Law Firm as soon as possible.
+Make sure that you contact Rinehardt Injury Attorneys as soon as possible.

 The Federal Motor Carrier Safety Administration (FMCSA) has established 0.04 percent as the blood alcohol concentration (BAC) level at or above which a commercial motor vehicle operator required to have a commercial driver’s license (CDL) and to operate a commercial motor vehicle is deemed to be driving under the influence (DUI) of alcohol.
 Violators are subject to the disqualification sanctions in the federal regulations, and Ohio Revised Code § 4511.19 also establishes the crime of operating a vehicle under the influence (OVI) of alcohol or drugs when a driver has a BAC of 0.08 or higher.